Communication-Efficient Stochastic Distributed Learning: Numerical Results

-We compare \algsgd and \algsaga with local training algorithms LED \cite{alghunaim_local_2023} and K-GT \cite{liu_decentralized_2023}, as well as variance reduction algorithms GT-SARAH \cite{xin_fast_2022}, and GT-SAGA \cite{xin_variance-reduced_2020}.
+{ We start by comparing \algsgd and \algsaga with local training algorithms LED \cite{alghunaim_local_2023} and K-GT \cite{liu_decentralized_2023}, as well as variance reduction algorithms GT-SARAH \cite{xin_fast_2022}, and GT-SAGA \cite{xin_variance-reduced_2020}.
 We also compare with the alternative version \algsagatwo discussed in section~\ref{subsubsec:sarah-saga}.
-We account for the computation time (in unspecified units) of each algorithm when scaling the x-axis.
-This choice deviates from the common approach of using the iteration count for the x-axis, since we are interested in simulating the real performance of these algorithms.
+When evaluating the performance, we account for the computation time of each algorithm, rather than the more commonly used iteration count.
 In particular, letting $\tgrad$ be the time for a component gradient evaluation ($\nabla f_{i,h}$), and $\tcomm$ the time for a round of communications, Table~\ref{tab:time-comparison} reports the computation time incurred by each algorithm over the course of $\tau$ iterations.

-Figure~\ref{fig:comparison} depicts the comparison of the algorithms in Table~\ref{tab:time-comparison} in terms of $\norm{\nabla F(\bar{x}_k)}^2$.
-The x-axis for each algorithm is scaled to account for the individual computation time, and we plot the results for three choice of the $\tgrad / \tcomm$ ratio.

-First of all, we notice that the algorithms without variance reduction (LED, K-GT, \algsgd) as expected only converge to a neighborhood of the optimal solution, as stochastic gradients are employed.
-The asymptotic errors attained by the algorithms are: LED $8.169 \times 10^{-4}$, K-GT $7.552 \times 10^{-4}$, \algsgd $6.327 \times 10^{-4}$.
+We start by comparing in Table~\ref{tab:comparison-vr} the algorithms with variance reduction, in terms of the computation time they require to reach $\norm{\nabla F(\bar{x}_k)}^2 < 10^{-7}$, that is, to reach a stationary point up to numerical precision.

-Turning to the algorithms with variance reduction, we see that all of them converge to the optimal solution; however, depending on the value of $\tgrad / \tcomm$, their relative speed of convergence changes.
+We see that, depending on the ratio $\tgrad / \tcomm$, their relative speed of convergence changes.
 When gradient computations are cheaper than communications ($\tgrad / \tcomm = 0.1$), the proposed algorithm \algsaga (and \algsagatwo) outperform both GT-SARAH and GT-SAGA, since the latter do not employ local training. \textit{This testifies to the benefit of employing local training in scenarios where communications are expensive}.
 As the ratio $\tgrad / \tcomm$ increases to $1$ and then $10$, we see how \algsaga and GT-SARAH, on the one hand, and \algsagatwo and GT-SAGA, on the other hand, tend to align in terms of performance, as the bulk of the computation time is now due to gradient evaluations, of which the two pairs of algorithms have a similar number (see Table~\ref{tab:time-comparison}).
+Nonetheless, local training still gives an edge to the proposed algorithms.